 It’s always good to be prepared for an emergency.
 Most disasters are the result of some force of nature.
 These can include hurricanes, flooding, earthquakes, wildfires, and winter storms.
-While certain weather events can be predicted, some happen with very little notice and warning.
-Building a 72-hour emergency preparedness kit is a simple way to ensure you and your family have enough supplies to meet your needs for at least three days following a disaster.
+While certain weather events can be predicted, some emergencies happen with very little notice and warning.
+Building a 72-hour emergency preparedness kit is a simple way to ensure you and your family are ready and have enough supplies to meet your needs for at least three days following a disaster.

-What is in a 72-hour emergency kit?
+What items are in a 72-hour emergency kit?

 Following a disaster, you should be prepared to take care of yourself and your family for at least the next 72-hours.